achengscode/CRS/README.md

     * Add Vehicle purchasing system (manager needs to be able to add vehicles to database)
     * Add Employee system (employees should be created/removed from database)
     * Add Customer system (customers should be able to look up vehicles from web)

+__Aiming to have secondary functionality complete within week of April 13__

 * Secondary Functionality:
     * Manager's ability to sell vehicles